REMEMBERING KORLA

 Saul Zaentz, Berkeley film producer and owner of Fantasy Records

 When I was in the fifth grade, my Mom and Grandma took me to see Korla Pandit at the old West Seattle Organ Loft.
 This was in the seventies, when playing the organ was not chic.
-I had recently learned to play the organ,and I was pretty good at it, and my Gramma thought this would be a wonderful experience for me.
+I had recently learned to play the When I was in the fifth grade, my Mom and Grandma took me to see Korla Pandit at the old West Seattle Organ Loft.
+This was in the seventies, when playing the organ was not chic.
+I had recently learned to play organ, and I was pretty good at it, and my Gramma thought this would be a wonderful experience for me.
 My Dad of course, had an attitude about it, and was actually jealous of Mr. Pandit, as my mom had a crush on him when she ws younger, and had kept a signed photo of him, from a personal appearance at a music store.
 My Dad grabbed it and crumpled it up.
 My Mom straightened it out.
 It was a warm evening in May, and we stepped inside this very small theater with velvet drapes.
 Korla Pandit rose out of the depths on his beautiful organ bench with the beautiful, gold and white three manual organ, in a white suit, with his turban, I think it had a green jewel in it.
 He was a little bit older, than the photo, but he was brown and warm looking and smiled the entire time he played.
 I was dazzled.
 He made that instrument sing, and it seemed that he was really enjoying himself.
 I remember his accent, anouncing the song "The Rose of Denscanso" then he made the organ sound like birds, and then it was over too soon.
 My Grandma introduced me to him, and he was very kind, and he smiled and I still remember it.
 My Mom bought an album, that showed him in his younger years, and I played it over and over.
 There were songs like "Trance Dance" which sounded like snake charmers.
 There was the "English Music Hall Theme" which I learned to play by ear, as I did most of his songs.
-I used to entertain the relatives when they came, and I learned to do that gaze he had !!
+I used to entertain the relatives when they came, and I learned to do that gaze he had!!
 I really think that a lot of my style and showmanship, came from watching him.
 He really was wonderful.
 I will have to tell my Mom about the website.
 She adored him!!
-So thank you, Korla, for encouraging a skinny legged little girl to play music!!!
+So thank you, Korla, for encouraging a skinny legged little girl to play music!!

-As a child living in the late 50's and early 60's, I remember gazing at a small compact organ on a raised podium in a department store probably one Saturday afternoon, standing side by side with my younger sister.
+Just wondering if you have a recollection of the above?
+Because as child living there in the late 50's and early 60's, I remember gazing at a small compact organ on a raised podium in a department store probably one Saturday afternoon, standing side by side with my younger sister.
 And the organ was unoccupied, so we stared at it and wondered who was going to play.
 Then I even went up and sat down to marvel at the keys and gadgets.
 And I really thought I was sitting next to something miraculous.
 Yet I didn't know how to make it work.
 Then as I left the seat of the organ to gaze upon it once more by my sister's side, a man appeared, dressed in all white apparrel with a turban on his head.
 And I felt that he was from some foreign land.
 As from India.
 And he stood so gently by my side, probably seeing how interested I was in his organ.
 And I believe I said something to him.
 Are you going to play?
 And his voice was a whisper.
 And I'm really not sure what he said.
 Just very calm and peaceful.
 With kindess.
 And from there he went to the organ and played.
 It was the sound of an organ.
 With no particular melody.
 Only music that filled the moment.
+So again, was this Korla Pandit?

 [ Main || Bio || Gallery || Reviews || Cactus Pandit || Rose Parade || Bust Of Korla || Wisdom || Discography || Tunes || Jette Satin || Transcription Discs || Sheet music II History Part One II History Part Two II Obituaries II Remembering Korla II Kudos II Contact Us ]